wp-plugins/viral-social-sharing-icons-by-up/readme.txt

 * Removed green arrow UP Branding by default from all widgets.
 = 1.0.11 =
 * Added support for multiple sites to be setup within one account.
+= 1.0.12 =
+* Added new In Content buttons behaviour, buttons now switch to vertical when scrolling large content.

 == Upgrade Notice ==
 There is no need to upgrade just yet.